 Q: What do you think impacts the success of internal comms in an organization?

 The thing that really makes a difference is building strong relationships across different teams, leadership and key influencers in the organization.
 If you have buy-in from the top, you know something’s going to land even before you’ve sent it.

 Also, listening to what people want and letting them know how they personally contribute to company strategy is the key.

 Q: What do you think will be the biggest disruptor in internal comms in the next couple of years?

-With all the changes happening in how organizations communicate internally, it is important that internal comms really has a seat at the table.
+With all the changes happening in how organizations communicate internally, it is important that internal comms really have a seat at the table.
 I talked to many internal comms pros and they all seem to be asking the same thing: do businesses make decisions with internal comms in the room?